 Looking for fresh local produce, prepared by some of the best chefs in the finest locations?
 You’ve come to the right place.

-2012 saw the launch of Plymouth’s brand new Seafood Festival.
 As part of the wider Marine City Festival, the two-day celebration of the city’s fantastic fish took place on the Barbican in September.
-The weekend of activity included quayside stalls, a cookery theatre with top chefs demonstrating the best ways to prepare the freshly caught seafood, live music, street entertainment and much more.
+The weekend of activity includes quayside stalls, a cookery theatre with top chefs demonstrating the best ways to prepare the freshly caught seafood, live music, street entertainment and much more.